stencila/stencila/web/README.md

 ])
 ```

-**Notes:**
+> [!NOTE]

-- Each entry in the array of classes should roughly correspond to a css area.
-In
-  the example above, the first entry `'text-base font-bold'` corresponds to font
-  rendering, whilst in a later entry `'border-b-4 border-b-transparent'` is
-  concerned with border rendering.
+> Each entry in the array of classes should roughly correspond to a css area.
+In the example above, the first entry `'text-base font-bold'` corresponds to font rendering, whilst in a later entry `'border-b-4 border-b-transparent'` is concerned with border rendering.
+>
-- Variants **_must_** be at the end of the class list.
-This includes breakpoints,
-  states (hover, active etc.), et al.
+> Variants **_must_** be at the end of the class list.
+This includes breakpoints, states (hover, active etc.), et al.

 ### 3. Custom CSS rules

 The vast majority of css can be applied directly with the `tw` classes.
-When
-this isn't possible (something missing in tailwind), use the `css` function to
-create the desired classes.
+When this isn't possible (something missing in tailwind), use the `css` function to create the desired classes.

 ```ts
 const hideMarker = css`